Vikas8773/prototype_2_SIH2024/README.md

 ## Results

 The model achieved 91.5% accuracy on the training set and 67% on validation and test sets.
 It showed high accuracy for healthy apples but lower for blotch and rotten apples.
 Visualizations of convolutional layer activations provided insights into the learned features.

-## Web Application

-The project includes a simple web application for testing the apple disease detector.
-The web application is built using Flask and integrates HTMX for dynamic content updates.
-Access the application by running `main.py` and visiting [http://localhost:3000](http://localhost:3000) in your web browser.

 ## Screenshots